Graduate University Policies

 Within UNF’s Department of Accounting and Finance the accounting, finance and financial services programs are committed to providing high-quality undergraduate and graduate instruction, with particular emphasis on accounting, finance and financial services education that serves the needs of Northeast Florida.
 The faculty is committed to teaching excellence enhanced by research and interaction with the accounting and finance professionals in the broader business community.
 Specifically, the Department of Accounting and Finance seeks:

-To provide Bachelor of Business Administration degrees, which prepare graduates for entry into professional and managerial positions in accounting, finance, and financial services.To provide a professionally oriented Master of Accountancy degree, which enables career advancement in the accounting profession and the additional accounting coursework necessary to take the Certified Public Accountant (CPA) examination under Florida’s accountancy law.To provide MBA students seeking to fulfill the CPA requirements the coursework necessary to take the CPA examination under Florida’s accountancy law.To provide quality undergraduate and graduate instruction in accounting and finance, which prepares students for lifelong learning and success.To provide intellectual contributions that enhance the delivery of instruction to students, improve the application of existing knowledge, and provide solutions primarily to regional issues.
+To provide Bachelor of Business Administration degrees, which prepare graduates for entry into professional and managerial positions in accounting, finance, and financial services.To provide a professionally oriented Master of Accountancy degree, which enables career advancement and the additional accounting coursework necessary to be licensed as a Certified Public Accountant (CPA) under Florida’s accountancy law.To provide MBA students the coursework necessary to be licensed as a CPA under Florida’s accountancy law.To provide quality undergraduate and graduate instruction in accounting and finance, which prepares students for lifelong learning and success.To provide intellectual contributions that enhance the delivery of instruction to students, improve the application of existing knowledge, and provide solutions primarily to regional issues.
 The primary emphasis for intellectual contributions is applied research, followed by instructional research, and pure research.To provide service, which contributes to meeting the personal, professional, and life-long, learning needs of our students, the University community, the business community, and alumni.To provide internship and field experience opportunities to departmental students.To attract and retain quality faculty dedicated to teaching, research and service activities consistent with the goals of the department, college and University.To pursue continuous improvement in teaching, research and service, the department and its stakeholders will regularly evaluate its mission, objectives and outcomes.

 The programs in the Department of Accounting and Finance are designed to provide students with the tools and concepts necessary to practice in the complex professions of accounting, finance, financial services, and real estate.
 These disciplines are central to the proper understanding and functioning of all sectors of the economy.
 At UNF, these areas are taught from the viewpoint of the problems they are intended to help solve.
 Consequently, decision-making implications receive a high priority.
 Programs of the department are designed to allow the student to pursue a variety of career objectives.